Bealby/grandpas-pocket-watch-shop/TESTING.md

   in opacity and when clicked directs you to the `Product Details` page.
-- Ensure that the `Read More` link, when hovered over, changes in opacity and when clicked naviagtes you to the `Product Details` page.
+- Ensure that the `Read More` link, when hovered over, changes in opacity and when clicked navigates you to the `Product Details` page.
 - Ensure that the `Add to Basket` button, when clicked changes in opacity and adds product to the `Basket`.